 Korean REACH: The Act on the Registration and Evaluation of Chemicals (K-REACH)

-The Republic of Korea (South Korea) revised its laws with respect to “new” chemical notifications at the beginning of January 2015.
-The former Toxic Chemical Control Act (TCCA) being divided and recast as:
+On 01 January 2015, the Republic of Korea (South Korea) revised its laws with respect to “new” chemical notifications.
+In this revision, the former Toxic Chemical Control Act (TCCA) was divided and recast into the following:

-- The Act on the Registration and Evaluation of Chemicals, and
+- The Act on the Registration and Evaluation of Chemicals (K-REACH; also known as ARECS); and

 - The Chemicals Control Act (CCA).

-The Act on Registration and Evaluation of Chemicals (K-REACH also known as ARECS), which regulates the designation of hazardous chemical substances through registration and evaluation was promulgated on 22 May 2013 by the Ministry of Environment in South Korea and came into force on 1 Jan 2015.
-The Chemicals Control Act regulates control and follow-up management of hazardous chemicals designated by K-REACH.
+K-REACH, which was promulgated on 22 May 2013 by the Ministry of Environment (MoE) in South Korea, regulates the designation of hazardous chemical substances through registration and evaluation.
+The CCA regulates the control and follow-up management of hazardous chemicals designated by K-REACH.

-Based on the result of hazard and risk assessment, chemicals may be put into one of four categories after evaluation and be subject to further regulations: toxic substance, authorization substance, restricted substance, or prohibited substance.
+Based on the results of a hazard and risk assessment, chemicals can be placed into one of four categories: toxic substance, authorization substance, restricted substance, or prohibited substance.
+The chemicals will then be subject to further regulations as applicable.

-Responsible for registrations, reduced registrations, amendments to registrations, registration enquiries.
+Responsible for registrations, reduced registrations, amendments to registrations, and registration enquiries.

-Responsible for applications for confirmation of exemption from notification and exemptions from notification for products containing hazardous substances.
+Responsible for applications for pre-registration and confirmation of exemptions from registration.

-Responsible for the associated Industrial Safety and Health Act (ISHA) and regulation of chemicals in the workplace, e.g. United Nations Globally Harmonized System of Classification and Labelling of Chemicals (UN GHS) implementation.
+Responsible for the associated South Korea Occupational Safety and Health Act (OSHA) and the regulation of chemicals in the workplace (e.g., United Nations Globally Harmonized System of Classification and Labelling of Chemicals [UN GHS] implementation).

 - Check if their products are within the scope of K-REACH